-Children who are diagnosed with ADHD and Learning Disabilities typically want to succeed and their parents want to help.
-In this article, parents are shown how to help their children by providing environmental, instructional, and behavioral support and accommodations at home to help foster their children’s success.
+Pull out: Children who are diagnosed with ADHD and Learning Disabilities typically want to succeed and their parents want to help

 There are many types of students.
 Some children breeze through school from kindergarten to college, while others, who are just as capable, struggle as early as preschool when asked to follow directions or memorize the alphabet.
 Others seem fine through the elementary grades until reading and writing demands increase; or in high school until the ability to transition quickly, organize and manage many subjects becomes critical.

 Children with attention and learning disabilities may also have difficulty navigating the social scene.
-Inattention, distractibility, misunderstanding what is said, misreading visual cues, may cause difficulty following the social rules of conversation, such as taking turns, understanding appropriate personal space, or recognizing and interpreting humor.
+Inattention, distractibility, misunderstanding what is said and misreading visual cues may cause difficulty following the social rules of conversation, such as taking turns, understanding appropriate personal space or recognizing and interpreting humor.

-Before being diagnosed with a learning disability or attention deficit disorder, many students are mislabeled as dumb, lazy, or intentionally not performing well in school.
+Before being diagnosed with a learning disability or attention deficit disorder, many students are mislabeled as dumb or lazy.
 Sadly, these misconceptions are inaccurate and hurtful.
 In fact, students with a learning disability often have average, above average or even superior intelligence.
-The reality is that they tend to work much harder to achieve in school than students who do not have an attention disorder or a learning disability.
-Therefore, it is common for these students to be very fatigued by the end of the school day due to the extra energy and effort they have had to expend across the day.
+The reality is that they tend to work much harder than students who do not have an attention disorder or a learning disability.
+Therefore, it is common for these students to be fatigued by the end of the school day due to the extra energy and effort they have had to expend across the day.

 So what now?

-If your child is diagnosed with ADHD or LD, there are many things you as a parent can do to help your child succeed by providing environmental, instructional, and behavioral accommodations at home.
+If your child is diagnosed with ADHD or LD, there are many things you as a parent can do to help your child succeed.

 - Create a comfortable study space for your child at home to complete homework and study.
 This space should support his/her personal learning style, be quiet and without distractions.